 “Women who eat more fruits and vegetables reduce weight gain by 24 percent,”

+The best berry smoothie I’ve made is from farm-fresh strawberries.
 Visit your local farmers market and pay attention to all of the beautiful fruits and vegetables.
-You’ll see fresh produce you’ve never noticed if you’re like me.

 If you don’t have a farmers market to shop at, look for the best (organic if you can afford it) produce at your grocery store.
-Or, better yet, grow your own fruits and veggies in a backyard garden.
-That gives you the benefits of exercise by gardening and Vitamin D and stress-relief from the sun (spending a moderate amount of time in the sun has amazing benefits – see healthline.com for more information).
+Or, grow your own fruits and veggies in a backyard garden.

 The Berrie Smoothie Recipe

-Enjoy this beet/berry smoothie for your breakfast.
-It contains nutrition from berries and beets – and the greens.
+Enjoy this beet/berry smoothie for s y meal.
+It contains nutrition from berries and beets as well as the greens.